 The SCK and the PMS5003 are held together by a 3D printed clip.
 No support is needed for this part.

 Base and top covers

-Base and cover parts.
+Base and cover parts at different sizes too or transparent.
 Support is not needed for these part.
 A gasket can be added to the joint with adhesive foam.
 You can increase the top's thickness if you need better isolation, or use the foam provided with the SCK's box as an insulator.
 Also, tin foil is quite a good reflective material and helps with sun radiation.

 A very DIY enclosure¶

 Keep in mind that casing is designed for short outdoor deployments.
 If you want a case for long exhibitions abroad, we will soon have a much more rugged enclosure ready!
 Also, feel free to explore all our enclosures repository for this and other versions of our hardware.

 First, you will need the two 3D printed clips.
 You can download the STL file and print them easily on any RepRap or similar FDM printer.
 If you don't know how to find a 3D printer, you can look for your nearest Fab Lab or use 3D Hubs.

 1.Use scissors to cut an empty plastic bottle at about 12 cm from the top

 2.Use the rubber band to fix it using the bottle cap

 3.Place the Kit inside and use the rubber band to hold it